 - 85. Administration is working with AHCC to assess its ability to continue as a going concern.
-Note 21 discloses that AHCC incurred a loss of \$3,029 for the year ended December 31, 2019 (2018 \$3,034) and has also recorded inventory write downs to net realizable value and allowances on its equity loans.
+Note 21 discloses that AHCC incurred a loss of \$743,000 for the year ended December 31, 2020 (2019 \$3,029,000) and has also recorded inventory write downs to net realizable value and allowances on its equity loans.
 The City has consolidated these results on a going concern basis which contemplates the realization of assets and the payment of liabilities in the ordinary course of business.
 Should AHCC be unable to continue as a going concern, it may be unable to realize the carrying value of its assets and meet its liabilities as they become due.
 In this event, the adjustments necessary to the presentation and carrying amounts of the assets and liabilities of AHCC would not be material to The City's financial position.
-The City has guaranteed certain indebtedness of AHCC as disclosed in Note 29 a) iii).
-Inclusive of all recorded obligations, AHCC has net financial assets of \$11.1M and a preliminary review indicates that an immaterial amount may be at risk in order to return to short-term sustainable operations.
+The City has guaranteed certain indebtedness of \$10.4M (2019 \$11.6M) and a preliminary review indicates that an immaterial amount may be at risk in order to return to short-term sustainable operations.
 AHCC is not material to the City from a financial or operational perspective.
-AHCC's ability to continue as a going concern is dependent upon its ability to: - Sell the existing inventory and complete and sell the townhouse units under construction at or above its carrying cost at completion; - Sustain positive cash flows from operations; and - Continue to obtain support from its lenders and other parties to meet current and future liabilities and contractual obligations.
+AHCC's ability to continue as a going concern is dependent upon its ability to: - Sell the existing inventory; - Complete and sell the townhouse units under construction at or above its carrying cost at completion; - Sustain positive cash flows from operations; - Successfully extend the existing debt facility and guarantee with the City as a part of the regular review and renewal process; and - Continue to obtain support from its lenders and other parties to meet current and future liabilities and contractual obligations.

-Yours truly,

-The City of Calgary
+Yours truly, The City of Calgary

 David Duckworth, City Manager

 Carla Male, Chief Financial Officer

-Gillian Skeates, Acting City Treasurer
+Les Tochor, City Treasurer

 Greg Wiebe, Finance Manager Corporate Financial Reporting